 His television credits include composer of The Olivier Awards (1993, 1994, 1995 & 1999), BAFTA (1995, 1997 & 1999), Auntie‘s Greatest Hits, a program to celebrate 50 years of BBC Television, Winton Wonderland and the 1998 Eurovision Song Contest where he wrote the opening title and devised and wrote the interval act.

 Recently, he directed the new Australian musical Georgy Girl, the Kelly Story Musical, Ned, and the Jubilee Anniversary production of The Mousetrap.
-Shows directed include Cry Me A River, City Of Angels, Forty-Second Street, Fully Committed, Guys And Dolls, Menopause The Musical, Crusade, and A Little Night Music.
-For The Production Company he has directed Singing In The Rain, Carousel, Funny Girl, Call Me Madam, Mame and The Boyfriend.
-This year he will direct Hello Dolly starring Marina Prior.
+Shows directed include Cry Me A River, City Of Angels, Forty-Second Street, Fully Committed, Guys And Dolls, Menopause The Musical, Crusade, The Pirates of Penzance, Oh What A Lovely War, Songs From The Pavement and A Little Night Music.
+For The Production Company he has directed Singing In The Rain, Carousel, Funny Girl, Call Me Madam, Mame, The Boyfriend and most recently Hello Dolly, which starred Marina Prior.

 His original written work includes Tilly, Jekyll and The Man Inside.
 Current works with composer Paul Keelan include Ship Of Fools, A Woman’s Eyes, Black Widow, the Helpmann nominated Wombat Stew, and Tea With Oscar, nominated for the Green Room Award for Best Original Music and Lyrics, Artemisia, Bim Bom and their latest work, Monster, a Gothic comedy.

 Gary is also the author and illustrator of the More Than Two Books.